Timothy Naftali

 • As a consultant to the 9/11 Commission, Naftali wrote a history of US counterterrorism, later published as Blind Spot: The Secret History of American Counterterrorism.
 He has also written George H. W. Bush, on the Nation’s 41st president.

-• Naftali came to NYU after serving as the founding director of the federal Richard Nixon Presidential Library and Museum, where he drew positive national attention for curating its Watergate Gallery.
+• Naftali was the founding director of the federal Richard Nixon Presidential Library and Museum, where he drew positive national attention for curating its Watergate Gallery.

 Biography